Park Fire forces 150 homes to evacuate in Bagdad in Yavapai County

-BAGDAD, AZ (3TV/CBS 5) - The Yavapai County Sheriff's Office has issued evacuations for the Bagdad area due to a wildfire.
+BAGDAD, AZ (3TV/CBS 5) - The Yavapai County Sheriff's Office issued evacuations for the Bagdad area due to a wildfire on Thursday afternoon.

+The fire is burning on the southeast side of the park near Waddell.

-Deputies said they were told about the fire around 2:45 p.m. on Thursday.
+Deputies said they were told about the fire around 2:45 p.m.
 The wildfire, now called the Park Fire, is burning in the neighborhood of Lindahl, Navaho and east Park drives.
-About 55 acres have been scorched.
+About 60 acres have been scorched.

 Per @YavapaiSheriff - this is the evacuation area due to #ParkFire in #Bagdad.
 Fire is estimated at 20-40 acres. #AZForestry has launched heavy aircraft to assist crews on the ground. #AZFire @yavapaicounty pic.twitter.com/Lw59S3KX7a— AZ State Forestry (@azstateforestry) May 22, 2020

 YCSO sent out a Code Red "Go" message to people who live in the area and about 150 homes were evacuated.
-The Sheriff's Office is helping those affected to get out.
-There is a shelter at Bagdad High School for those that need it.
+Just after 7:30 p.m., the evacuations were lifted.

+Evacuations have been lifted on the #ParkFire in #Bagdad.
+Fire est. 60 acres & cooler temps are helping slow fire spread & activity.
+Firefighters making progress with containment efforts. #AZFire #AZForestry #YavapaiCounty— AZ State Forestry (@azstateforestry) May 22, 2020

 UPDATE to #ParkFire - 55 acres, 150 homes evacuated.
 Per #AZForestry IC, tanker drop successful & fire should lay down after sunset - decreasing fire activity.
 Roughly 75 fire personnel assigned #Bagdad #YavapaiCounty #AZFire— AZ State Forestry (@azstateforestry) May 22, 2020